haagahelia/mobilecourse/docs/React Native/corecomponents.md

 <Image style={{width:250, height: 100}}
 source={require('./img/haaga-helia.jpg')} />
 ```
-- In the case of remote URI image, the source is defined in following way:
+- In the case of remote URI image, the source is defined in the following way:
 ```jsx
 source={{uri: 'IMAGE_URI'}}
 ```

 ![](img/image.png)

-- You can find more core components in https://reactnative.dev/docs/components-and-apis
+- For additional core components, refer to the following link https://reactnative.dev/docs/components-and-apis